danchoi/vmail/README.markdown

 Note that when vmail uses MacVim, the terminal window in which you invoke vmail will show vmail's logging output while MacVim is running.
-To quit vmail in MacVim mode, you will have to press CTRL-c in this window to stop the vmail process in after quitting the MacVim app.
+To quit vmail in MacVim mode, you will have to press CTRL-c in this window to stop the vmail process after quitting the MacVim app.

 ## vmail file byproducts